Share this Article

 The timeline works for you.
 You are about to begin the design phase of your renovation, which can take four to six months on average (with six being the average at Bolster).
 Although NYC is still on “pause” through May 15th, this will eventually (albeit slowly) be lifted.
 Other states that are starting to open back up have cited industries like construction to open up first.
 Architects and procurement specialists will know which products should be specified or not as a result of having handled renovations that were further advanced in the process.
 Relax, breathe, and enjoy the design phase!

 Scenario #2: You are in the final design phase and are starting construction soon

 You’ve spent months planning your renovation.
 Armed with plans and permits, you are ready to start with construction.

 The early stages of a project are easier to manage.
 Good news: your project has not started yet, and therefore you are likely to be at a low-impact stage of your renovation.
 You are either about to start asbestos removal or abatement, or about to start demolition.

-The early stages of a project are easier to coordinate—therefore, if there is a lockdown or quarantine in NYC, your project is still a shell, and your Project Manager will have plenty of time to kick-start it again while working from home.
+The early stages of a project are easier to coordinate, and your project manager will have plenty of time to kick-start it again while working from home.
 This means that you will not have to deal with your subs being halfway through your project.
 This is a good thing because it’s less risk.